usds/SME-QA-Website/pages/phases/job-announcement/create-announcement-on-usajobs.md

 Agencies using the SME-QA process can use a special, plain-language USAJOBS job announcement template created for this assessment strategy.
 The template pre-populates many of the JOA posting requirements, including the required Legal and Regulatory Guidance section.
 To create your posting, complete only these sections.

+While you'll continue to use the occupational questionnaire to gather general biographical information about the applicant, you won't use the self-rated assessment portion of the questionnaire.
+Instead, the structured assessment interviews you've documented in your assessment strategy serve as the examination.

 ### 1. Title

 Use a clear title that qualified applicants will recognize as encompassing their skills.
 If your job is open to the public, use a title common to the private sector for the same position.